cisagov/Malcolm/README.md

 ### <a name="AuthSetup"></a>Configure authentication

+Malcolm requires authentication to access the [user interface](#UserInterfaceURLs).
+[Nginx](https://nginx.org/) can authenticate users with either local TLS-encrypted HTTP basic authentication or using a remote Lightweight Directory Acess Protocol (LDAP) authentication server.

+With the local basic authentication method, user accounts are managed by Malcolm and can be created, modified, and deleted using a [user management web interface](#AccountManagement).
+This method is suitable in instances where accounts and credentials do not need to be synced across many Malcolm installations.

+LDAP authentication are managed on a remote directory service, such as a [Microsoft Active Directory Domain Services](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview) or [OpenLDAP](https://www.openldap.org/).

+Malcolm's authentication method is defined in the `x-auth-variables` section near the top of the [`docker-compose.yml`](#DockerComposeYml) file with the `NGINX_BASIC_AUTH` environment variable: `true` for local TLS-encrypted HTTP basic authentication, `false` for LDAP authentication.

-Run `./scripts/auth_setup.sh` before starting Malcolm for the first time in order to:
+In either case, you **must** run `./scripts/auth_setup.sh` before starting Malcolm for the first time in order to:

-* define the administrator account username and password
+* define the local Malcolm administrator account username and password (although these credentials will only be used for basic authentication, not LDAP authentication)
 * specify whether or not to (re)generate the self-signed certificates used for HTTPS access
     * key and certificate files are located in the `nginx/certs/` directory
 * specify whether or not to (re)generate the self-signed certificates used by a remote log forwarder (see the `BEATS_SSL` environment variable above)